app-generator/flask-admin-dashboards-pro/README.md

 # [PRO Flask Dashboards](https://appseed.us/bundles/flask-admin-dashboards-pro)

 Speed up your development with **Premium UI Kits** coded in **Flask** Framework. **Common features**:

- - Authentication,
+- Clean code-base, Blueprints
+- Session-Based Authentication Flow (Login, Register)
- - Database, ORM, helpers
+- SQLite, PostgreSQL DBMS, ORM, helpers
- - Clean code-base and deployment scripts
+- Deployment scripts (Gunicorn, Docker)
 - **24/7 LIVE support** included (via [Discord](https://discord.gg/fZC6hup))

 <br />

 ## About this bundle

-> All web apps presented on this page (free & paid) are generated with **automation devTools** by the [AppSeed](https://appseed.us/) platform.
+> All web apps presented on this page are generated with **automation devTools** by the [AppSeed](https://appseed.us/) platform.
 Curious minds may read more about this new concept by accessing:

 - [How I’ve built 100+ open-source apps with automation tools](https://dev.to/sm0ke/100-open-source-apps-built-with-automation-tools-3jmj)
 - [Admin Dashboards - 20 Open-Source Admin Panels built with automation tools](https://dev.to/sm0ke/admin-dashboards-20-open-source-admin-panels-built-with-automation-tools-ckb)